eldad87/go-boilerplate/README.md

 # Boilerplate
 ### File Structure
     ..
-    ├── data                           # Docker volume, used while developing locally ├── src                            #
+    ├── data                           # Docker volume, used during development.
-    │   ├── app                        # Service Layer; Where we define our service(s) and common data structure(s) for better inter-service communication and decoupling.
-For example:
+    ├── src                            #
+    │   ├── app                        # Data Layer
-    │   │   ├── visit.go               # Define our `VisitService interface` and `Visit Struct`
+    |   |   ├── visit.go               # Service defenition; `VisitService interface` and `Visit Struct`
-    │   │   └── mysql                  # Data Layer; an hit of how we're going to implements our `VisitService interface` (MySQL..)
+    │   │   └── mysql                  #
-    │   │       └── models             # Auto generated ORM using SQLBoiler which persist/fetch data to/from MySQL.
+    │   │       └── models             # Auto generated ORM using SQLBoiler.
-    │   │       └── visit.go           # Implements our `VisitService interface` using SQLBoiler auto generated ORM.
+    │   │       └── visit.go           # Data Layer - Implement `VisitService interface` using SQLBoiler auto generated ORM.
     │   │                              #
-    │   ├── cmd                        # Our App can compile into different executables (multiple `main()` functions), each run a different flavor of our App.
+    │   ├── cmd                        # Our App can compile into different executable vlavors (multiple `main()` functions), each run a different flavor of our App.
 For example:
     │   │   └── grpc                   # an hint of what the command will be like e.g support gRPC, on the other hand we could have used `consumer` which implies on an Async worker that connect to a Message queue
     │   │       └── app.go             # Where our `main()` function is located, used to prepare and inject all dependencies; expose instrumentations etc
     │   │                              #